MileHacker Logo

 • The American riviera maintains a laid-back and casual atmosphere.
 Embrace the slower pace.

-• Locals maintain environmental awareness.
-Dispose of trash properly, recycle, and conserve water.
+• Locals maintain environmental consciousness.
+Get rid of waste responsibly, recycle, and conserve water.

 • Santa Barbara welcomes dogs.
 Many businesses, patios, and Hendry's Beach accommodate well-behaved dogs.